liathoffman/old-yaronwittenstein/posts/top-7-productivity-tips-for-any-developer.md

 If you use tools like Excel, then I know its comes with full-featured programming-language called [VBA][VBA].
 The internet has articles about people that automated most of their day-work leveraging [VBA][VBA] magic!

 Sometimes the best workflow solution is essentially writing code.
-Usually it'll be small script consuming less than 100 LOC like a build script.
+Usually, it'll be a small script consuming less than 100 LOC like a build script.
 Other times, it'll be coding a small mini-project.

 The key point to take is that if you find yourself manually repeating a workflow-oriented process, think whether it can be automated using a general-purpose Workflow tool